 Dear Readers,

-As many of you undoubtedly know, a “deep focus” in filmmaking creates a substantial depth of field by presenting the fore, middle, and background of the image in sharp clarity.
+As many of you undoubtedly know, a deep focus in filmmaking creates a large depth of field by presenting the fore, middle, and background of the image in sharp clarity.

-When I launched Deep Focus Review (DFR) in 2007, I set out to do something similar when writing about a film.
-In addition to a textual analysis of what appears onscreen, nearly every review or appreciation on DFR will contain some measure of extratextual consideration of a film’s production, its makers, or its relevant place in culture or history.
+When I launched Deep Focus Review (DFR) in 2007, I set out to do something similar when writing about movies.
+In addition to a textual analysis of what appears onscreen, nearly every review or appreciation on DFR will contain some extratextual consideration of a movie’s production, its makers, or its relevant place in culture or history.

-Some would argue that this approach is counterintuitive to watching a film—that films should be watched for nothing else besides what we see before us.
-However, another philosophy of film, one I subscribe to, considers films, and indeed all art, to be multi-textual.
-Factors such as technique, artistic intent, box-office performance, the auteur theory, or the culture in which the film was made can inform a reading, layering the movie from beyond the screen.
+Some would argue that this approach is counterintuitive to watching a movie—that movies should be watched for nothing else besides what we see before us.
+However, another philosophy, one I subscribe to, considers movies, and indeed all art, to be multi-textual.
+Factors such as technique, artistic intent, box-office performance, the auteur theory, or the culture in which the movie was made can inform a reading, layering it from beyond the screen.

 Through DFR’s reviews and essays, I hope to stimulate critical thinking about films and foster an increased appreciation for the art form in general.
-My objective is to enable readers to think about film as something more than just entertainment.
-To be sure, all films, whether they are high or low examples of the art, are also texts for aesthetics, history, politics, culture, humanity, and multiple other disciplines.
+My objective is to enable readers to think about movies as something more than just entertainment.
+To be sure, all movies, whether they are high or low examples of the art, are also texts for aesthetics, history, politics, culture, and multiple other disciplines.

-To properly analyze and thoroughly write about a film, I sometimes engage in spoilers.
+To properly analyze and thoroughly write about a movie, I sometimes engage in spoilers.
 My reviews are intended to meet at the intersection of the traditional movie review and critical analysis.
 I am interested in more than just a star rating or a recommendation, and for that reason, I will often discuss films in detail.
-I will rarely discuss the particulars in a new release review; however, you will receive forewarning if I reference a plot twist.
+When I discuss the particulars in a new release review, you will be forewarned if I reference a plot twist.
 Elsewhere, The Definitives column regularly summarizes the complete story in detail, as those critical essays contain more comprehensive analyses of well-established films.

 My objective goes beyond providing a recommendation; I hope to enhance your viewing experience.
 If someone discovers a great film because I have written about it, I have done my job.
-If a budding movie fan visits DFR and starts to look at films from new and varied perspectives, then I have done my job.
-If a longtime cinéphile reads a critical essay in The Definitives about one of their favorite films, and it helps them see the film from a new direction, I have done my job.
+If a budding movie fan visits DFR and starts to look at cinema from new and varied perspectives, then I have done my job.
+If a longtime cinéphile reads a critical essay in The Definitives about one of their favorite films, and it helps them see the movie from a new perspective, I have done my job.

 Thank you for your readership, and happy viewing!